node-apn/node-apn/README.md

 	var apn = require('apn');

 ### Connecting
 Create a new connection to the APN gateway server, passing a dictionary of options to the constructor.
 If you name your certificate and key files appropriately (`cert.pem` and `key.pem`) then the defaults should be suitable to get you up and running.
-By default the module will connect to the sandbox environment unless the environment variable `NODE_ENV=production` is set.
-For more information consult the documentation (in doc/apn.markdown).

 ```javascript
 	var options = { };

 	var apnConnection = new apn.Connection(options);
 ```

+By default, if the environment variable `NODE_ENV=production` is set, the module will connect to the production gateway.
+Otherwise it will connect to the sandbox.
+This along with many other settings can be overriden with the options object.

+For more information about configuration options consult the [documentation](doc/connection.markdown).

 Help with preparing the key and certificate files for connection can be found in the [wiki][certificateWiki]